nasa/ziggy/doc/user-manual/running-pipeline.md

 ##### Ziggy cluster start console &

 Personally, I find that when I start the pipeline I generally want a console window immediately.
 For this reason, you can put the two commands together: `ziggy cluster start console & `.
-That final `&` sign causes the command to run in the background so you get your command prompt back in the window where you issued the command.
-So that you don't go around filling your display with terminal windows that are just there to keep the console running.
+That final `&` sign causes the command to run in the background so you use your terminal for other things.

 ##### Important Note: The Cluster and the Console